 Kubernetes is trending more than ever.
-And, why not – every organization is looking to containerize the application and take advantages of the great Kubernetes.
+And, why not – every organization is looking to containerize the application and take advantage of the great Kubernetes.

-Kuberneters is an open-source, initially developed by Google for automatic deployment and managing the containerized applications.
+Kubernetes is an open-source, initially developed by Google for automatic deployment and managing containerized applications.
 It is different than Docker.

-Docker helps to build application container and Kubernetes group them for easy management.
-So, if you have multiple containers then you need something to manage and discover them – that’s where Kubernetes helps.
-Some of the out of the box features are:
+Docker helps to build application containers, and Kubernetes group them for easy management.
+So, if you have multiple containers, you need something to manage and discover them – that’s where Kubernetes helps.
+Some of the outs of the box features are: